danturu/directwave/README.md

 ## Changing the directories

-In order to change where uploaded files are stored, just override the `store_dir`
+In order to change the location where uploaded files are stored, just override the `store_dir` method:
-method:

 ``` ruby
 class MyUploader < DirectWave::Uploader::Base